Botanical name – Ocimum sanctum

 Habit – Perennial shrub

 Indications – It is used externally as a paste in painful oedema and wounds.
-Its seed is used internally in rhinitis, cough, pain in waist, vomiting, abdominal pain, intermittent fever, cardiac disorders, oedema, burning micturition, disorders of blood and general weakness.
+Its seed is used internally in rhinitis, cough, pain in the waist, vomiting, abdominal pain, intermittent fever, cardiac disorders, oedema, burning micturition, disorders of the blood, and general weakness.

-Products description – It is a main ingredient in Tulsi Herbal tea, Ginger-Tulsi Tea, Asthma Help Herbal Tea, Pratishyaya (Cold Relief Tea) and Kapha Herbal Tea.
+Product description – It is the main ingredient in Tulsi Herbal tea, Ginger-Tulsi Tea, Asthma Help Herbal Tea, Pratishyaya (Cold Relief Tea), and Kapha Herbal Tea.